Why this policy matters

-How we collect and hold information
+How we collect and store information

-We collect personal information primarily by purchasing data samples from commercial providers, by using publicly available data sets or through random ‘to the householder’ mail drops through Australia Post.
+We collect personal information predominately by purchasing data samples from commercial providers, by using publicly available data sets or through random ‘to the householder’ mail drops through Australia Post.

 How we make sure your personal information is protected

-We take appropriate security measures to protect against unauthorised access to or unauthorised alteration, disclosure or destruction of your personal information.
+We take appropriate security measures to protect against unauthorised access to or unauthorised alteration, disclosure, or destruction of your personal information.
 These include internal reviews of our data collection, storage and processing practices and security measures, as well as physical security measures to guard against unauthorised access to systems where we store personal information.

 Unsolicited personal information

-If you consider a breach of the Australian Privacy laws or your rights in relation to privacy has occurred, you may direct your query to us and we will attempt to resolve your complaint.
+If you consider a breach of the Australian Privacy laws or your rights in relation to privacy has occurred, you may direct your query to us, and we will attempt to resolve your complaint.
 If you do not consider our response satisfactory, you may contact the Australian Privacy Commissioner at its website or by telephone on 1300 363 992.